Calcitonin gene-related peptide: Medicines

 Treatments based on monoclonal antibodies have been produced related to CGRP or CGRP receptors.
 They have been shown to be effective in patients who experience migraine headaches, both with and without aura, and both episodic and chronic cluster headache.
 These are the first class of preventive medications originally designed and approved for people with migraine.
 Due to the nature of the monoclonal antibodies, they must be administered parenterally, preferably by injection.

 The first CGRP related medication approved by the FDA is called erenumab (trade name Aimovig), produced by pharmaceutical company Amgen and Novartis.
 It interacts with the CGRP receptor.
 It is injected once monthly with a dose of 70 or 140 mg.
 Few adverse effects were reported (most related to injection site reactions) and patients had a significant reduction in migraines.

-The second approved by the FDA is called fremanezumab (trade name Ajovy), produced by the Teva Pharmaceuticals company.
+The second approved by the FDA is fremanezumab (trade name Ajovy), produced by the Teva Pharmaceuticals company.
 It interacts with the CGRP protein, whose expression is related to migraine attacks.
 It may be administered monthly or every three months, giving options for users.
 Trials have shown a reduction of greater than 50% of migraine days for those who responded.
 There were few significant side effects during trials, most related to injection site reactions.

-The third approved by the FDA is called galcanezumab (trade name Emgality), produced by the Eli Lilly and Company.
+The third CGRP medication approved by the FDA is galcanezumab (trade name Emgality), produced by the Eli Lilly and Company.
 It interacts with the CGRP protein, whose expression is related to migraine attacks.
 It is injected once a month, after the first month having a double dose.
-The main side effects are injection site reactions.
+The main reported side effects are injection site reactions, although there are a growing number of reports of severe side effects from a minority of patients.

 Approved by the FDA in February 2020, ubrogepant (Ubrelvy) is an oral medication manufactured by AbbVie.

-Also FDA approved in February 2020, eptinezumab (Vyapti), is an intravenous migraine prophylactic medication manufactured by Lundbeck.
+Also approved that month, eptinezumab (Vyepti), is an intravenous migraine prophylactic medication manufactured by Lundbeck.
 Rimegepant (Nurtec ODT) subsequently became the first oral CGRP receptor antagonist to be approved by the FDA for both acute migraine treatment (approved February 2020) and prevention of episodic migraine (approved June 2021).
 It is manufactured by Pfizer.

 In September 2021 the FDA approved Qulipta (atogepant), the first oral CGRP receptor antagonist approved to prevent chronic migraine.

 The phytocannabinoids delta-9 tetrahydrocannabinol (Δ9-THC) and its oxidative byproduct cannabinol (CBN) are found to induce a CB1 and CB2 cannabinoid receptor-independent release of calcitonin gene-related peptide from capsaicin-sensitive perivascular sensory nerves, an action that other psychotropic cannabinoids cannot do.